Skip to content

 • Address systemic barriers to opportunity crops, including chronic underinvestment, limited research and weak value chains.

-Speaking at the Power of Diversity Funding Facility launch moment at the UN Desertification Conference in Riyadh, Saudi Arabia in December 2024, initial funders of the PDFF highlighted the benefits of the project:
+Speaking at the Power of Diversity Funding Facility launch moment at the UN Desertification Conference in Riyadh, Saudi Arabia in December 2024, funders highlighted the benefits of the project:

 Smallholders should be the ultimate beneficiaries of this initiative.
 We need to make sure that they have the freedom of choice...
 Strengthening international, national and local seed banks to ensure the diversity of crops, and, in particular, the conservation and use of underutilized crops is of great importance.